howtographql/howtographql/content/frontend/react-urql/2-queries-loading-links.md

 pipe(
   client.executeQuery(request),
   subscribe(response => {
-    console.log(response.data.allLinks);
+    console.log(response.data.feed);
   })
 );
 ```

-> **Note**: `urql` is planned expose helper methods on its Client that internally call `useRequest` for you eventually, but since it is primarily meant to be used with its React bindings, these methods haven't been implemented yet.
+> **Note**: `urql` is planned to expose helper methods on its Client that internally call `useRequest` for you eventually, but since it is primarily meant to be used with its React bindings, these methods haven't been implemented yet.
 Stay tuned!

 The more declarative way when using React however is to use [`urql`'s hook APIs](https://formidable.com/open-source/urql/docs/api/#react-components-and-hooks) to manage your GraphQL data just using components.